 The Bottom Line

-Hint: the brands that come out on top will have clear, concise messaging.
-Their websites will be easy to navigate and provide valuable information.
-Their marketing will be entertaining and educational.
+Hint: The brands that come out on top have clear, concise messaging.
+Their websites are easy to navigate and provide valuable information.
+Their marketing is entertaining and educational.
 A winning brand’s efforts are built around helping their customers.

-So, take a moment and look for inspiration from the companies you already know and love.
+Take a moment to look for inspiration from the companies you already know and love.
 What’s one idea you can use to inspire YOUR marketing?
-If there’s a business you look to for inspiration, let us know in the comments below.
+If there’s a business you look to for inspiration, let us know in the comments below!

 Need Marketing Help?

 Still don’t know where to start with your marketing?
 We’re here to help!
-Our digital marketing team believes in quality over quantity, and has the tools and expertise to reach your ideal customer with the “less is more” approach.
+Our digital marketing team believes in quality over quantity.
+At Design Extensions, we have the tools and expertise to reach your ideal customer with the “less is more” approach.